Jim, Forever Young

 We wrote letters to each other often, detailing our recent adventures and family stories.
 In March 1996, Jim wrote:

-…I went hiking up this snow covered mountain.
-Before I knew it I was sliding down the mountain side on a football field size sheet of snow.
-I was able to run up the snow slide and jump off of it before it crumbled up at the bottom of the avalanche area.
-It was like running on a treadmill…Once the avalanche stopped I had to hike over the same stuff to go back on the same path to return home.
-Don’t worry I had my crampons on and carried an ice ax.
+…I went hiking up this snow-covered mountain.
+Before I knew it, I was sliding down the mountain side on a football field size sheet of snow.
+I was able to run up the snow slide and jump off before it crumbled up at the bottom of the avalanche area.
+It was like running on a treadmill…Once the avalanche stopped, I had to hike over the same stuff to go back on the same path to return home.
+Don’t worry, I had my crampons on and carried an ice ax.

 Jim came back east every two years or so.
 We’d pick up the conversation where we last left off.
 We’d hike.
-If it was winter, we’d cross-county ski.
 Then we’d talk about what we were going to do together as old men when work didn’t get in the way.
 And of course, we’d drink beer.
 We were always making life-long plans.

 ---------------------------------